-Well, I hadn’t written a post about it until this very moment, but now, you can bet I’ll just be linking to this post and saving my fingers for typing more important things like how much I love Captain Hook in Once Upon a Time.
+And invariably, they say in their email, “I’m sure you’ve written a post about making money from a blog, so you can just send me the link if that’s easier.”Well, I hadn’t written a post about it until this very moment, but now, you can bet I’ll just be linking to this post and saving my fingers for typing more important things like how much I love Captain Hook in Once Upon a Time.

 Secondly, I’m very choosy about what I promote on my blog and I try to keep about a 4:1 ratio of non-sponsored content to sponsored content, so I want as many options for money making as possible so that I feel like I can choose the very best stuff, rather than just feel like I have to take whatever one single stream is sending me because I need to pay the water bill.

 So. . . those are the major reasons this is such a long list.

 The other reason is that I like being able to make money blogging.